 Caffe Streets – (1750 W. Division) – Wicker Park – Travel bloggers visiting Chicago will love the high-quality coffee by Metric and lovely, herbal teas are the draw at this hip coffee house in Wicker Park – 7 blocks west of the Division ‘L’ stop

 CTA Red Line:

 Caffe Umbria is a local coffee roaster out of Washington State and Oregon.
 Their coffee and espresso are blended from beans cultivated in Brazil, Africa, and Europe.
 They are one of the few coffee shops which offer light, medium and dark roast coffees, as well as light, medium and dark espresso.
 I love the mocha Picante and the tall and tasty nocciola drinks.
 Don’t forget the sweet treats from the local bakeries served here. – 3 1/2 blocks south and two blocks west of the Grand ‘L’ stop.

 Hendrickx Belgian Bakery (100 E. Walton – The Gold Coast – This is the only Belgian bakery in Chicago, and it is also on my list of Chicago’s Hidden Eats.
-It is often overlooked near the Magnificent Mile and Bloomingdales (across the street).
+It is often overlooked by travel bloggers visiting Chicago near the Magnificent Mile and Bloomingdales (across the street).
 Drop by for some java, an insanely good chocolate croissant or some light lunch.
 It’s a great place to hide from the world. – Four blocks north and three blocks east of the Chicago ‘L’ stop on the CTA Red Line.